TechExpertNinja/TechExpertNinja/README.md

 👋 Hi, I’m @TechExpertNinja, a tech enthusiast exploring software development, AI, and cybersecurity.

-👀 I’m currently learning and honing my skills in [specific technologies/areas].
+👀 I’m currently learning and honing my skills in Websites, Mobile, Server and Web Application Development.

 💞️ Open to collaborating on innovative projects that challenge norms.